sambux1/Triangle-Backgrounds/README.md

 ### The Algorithm

 I am generating a random set of points and using [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) to generate the mesh.
 I am using an unoptimized version of Delaunay triangulation which is *O(n<sup>2</sup>)*, while an efficient implementation would be *O(nlog(n))*.
-This is not an issue, however, as for the purposes of an intermittent background generator, the program is fast enough that it is not an issue.
+This is not an issue, however, as it is fast enough to run in well under 1 second on my computer.

 ### Screenshots